 Unsurprisingly, the hormonal fluctuations your body experiences to prepare for menstruation are what can cause an increase in breakouts.
 Just before the start of your cycle, your body starts to produce more progesterone.
 Progesterone can cause water retention and slight swelling, which often makes the skin appear puffier.
 (If you find yourself bloated and your pants get a little tight, then surely this will sound familiar.)

 When this swelling occurs, it puts pressure on the pores and creates a narrower pore lining.
-To make matters worse, a spike in testosterone can make the oil your skin produces become thicker.
+To make matters worse, a spike in testosterone can make the oil that your skin produces become thicker.
 When you have thicker oil trying to get through a narrower opening, this creates the ideal environment for breakouts to form.

 How Can I Prevent Breakouts Before My Period?